-This chapter describes the apparatus and hardwares used in the experiment to produce positrons as described in Chapter 1.
+This chapter describes the apparatus and associated hardware used in the experiment to produce positrons as described in Chapter 1.
 The new HRRL beamline was constructed using two dipoles as well as ten quadrupoles to optimize the beam transportation.
 Beamline elements were aligned using a laser alignment system.
-The beamline elements like energy slit, beam viewers, and Faraday cups were added.
-Two NaI detectors were installed at the end of the beamline and were used to detect 511 keV photons emitted when positrons annihilate.
+Additional beamline elements such as an energy slit, beam viewers, and Faraday cups were added.
+Two NaI detectors were installed at the end of the beamline and were used to detect 511 keV photons emitted when positrons annihilate in a second tungsten target.